Shushandr/offroad/readme.txt

 0_1_Alpha9:
 ============
-* Import and organize GPX-Tracks added.
+* Import and organization of GPX-Tracks added.
+* Renderer can be chosen (in the view menu)

 0_1_Alpha8:
 ============